ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 ## Automated setup
 {: #mrm-risk-config-ovr-wos-only-auto}

-The auto setup option can be run when you launch the Watson OpenScale service for the very first tim5.
+The auto setup option can be run when you launch the {{site.data.keyword.aios_short}} service for the very first tim5.
 After you choose auto setup, you must activate the model risk management features by clicking the **Show beta features** button.
 The following section details how to run auto setup and activate the beta features on the IBM Cloud environment:

 ### Prerequisites
 {: #mrm-risk-config-ovr-wos-only-auto-prereqs}

-To work with IBM Watson OpenScale, you must already have an IBM Cloud instance and you must have provisioned an IBM Watson OpenScale instance.
+To work with {{site.data.keyword.aios_full}}, you must already have an IBM Cloud instance and you must have provisioned an {{site.data.keyword.aios_full}} instance.

 ### Steps
 {: #mrm-risk-config-ovr-wos-only-auto-steps}

-1. Launch Watson OpenScale.
+1. Launch {{site.data.keyword.aios_short}}.

    1. From the **IBM Cloud Dashboard**, click **Services**.
-   2. Click **Watson OpenScale**.
+   2. Click **{{site.data.keyword.aios_short}}**.
    3. Click the **Launch Application** button.

 2. When prompted about running automatic setup, click the **Auto setup** button.